whyoleg/cryptography-kotlin/PLANS.md

 ## 0.4.0: Enhanced operations for bigger data and streaming (some things can depend on IO library - if so, design or postpone)

 * [ ] Function operations (cipher, signature, hash)
-* [ ] Operations with provided output buffer + calculating signature/digest/plaintext/etc sizes
+* [ ] Operations with provided output buffer
+* [ ] funcitons for calculating signature/digest/plaintext/etc sizes
 * [ ] encrypt/decrypt
     * [ ] Box ciphers
     * [ ] Unsafe encrypt operations for cases when f.e.
 AES nonce/iv provided by user